MicrosoftDocs/power-platform/power-platform/admin/email-message-filtering-correlation.md

 7. Business unit
 8. Email-enabled tables (such as Queues, custom, etc.)

-In the email **To** field,  all of the records of email-enabled tables with the email address will be listed.
+In the email **To** field,  all of the rowa of email-enabled tables with the email address will be listed.

-If **Set To,cc,bcc fields as unresolved values if multiple matches are found in Incoming Emails** is set to **No**, a tracked email in Dynamics that contains an email address that resolves to multiple records, will display each resolved record in the Email.
+If **Set To,cc,bcc fields as unresolved values if multiple matches are found in Incoming Emails** is set to **No**, a tracked email in Dynamics that contains an email address that resolves to multiple rows, will display each resolved row in the Email.

    > [!div class="mx-imgBorder"]